stalehard/ProDBG/README.md

 ## How to compile and build

-Latest stable version of Rust needs to be present on the system.
-This can be downloaded from [here](https://www.rust-lang.org/downloads.html)
+Latest stable version of Rust needs to be present on the system and can be downloaded from [here](https://www.rust-lang.org/downloads.html)

 ## Mac